 Then, in the second half of 2019, things really began to accelerate for Cook and Apple's love affair with AR.
-First came a report that Apple has cancelled its augmented reality smart glasses, but this was quickly debunked two months later when code referring to augmented reality was spotted in iOS 13, Apple's latest iPhone and iPad software.
+First came a report that Apple had cancelled its augmented reality smart glasses, but this was quickly debunked two months later when code referring to augmented reality was spotted in iOS 13, Apple's latest iPhone and iPad software.

-Apple's AR project
+Apple's AR project is alive and well

 Further evidence was found in a README file, also within the build of iOS 13, which described a 'StarBoard' system shell for augmented reality-enabled apps.
 A device codenamed Garta was also mentioned by the leaked software.
 Further references to augmented reality (AR) included various 'views' and 'scenes', with references like 'ARStarBoardViewController' and 'ARStarBardSceneManager.'

-Then, also in September 2019, it was reported that Apple had acquired a Colorado-based Akonia Holographics, a six-year-old startup that makes glass lenses designed for augmented reality devices.
+Then, also in September 2019, it was reported that Apple had acquired Colorado-based Akonia Holographics, a six-year-old startup that makes glass lenses designed for augmented reality devices.